calmandfaraway/COLING20-ENRMNR/README.md

-### Event-Oriented Neural Ranking Model Empowered News Retrieval
+### An Event-Oriented Neural Ranking Model Empowered News Retrieval

-Repo of code and data for paper "Event-Oriented Neural Ranking Model Empowered News Retrieval"
+Repo of code and data for paper "An Event-Oriented Neural Ranking Model Empowered News Retrieval"

 Abstract: